 Download Keynote presentation to hear audio

-As a part of our class, representatives from Moe's Southwest Grill came to us with a prompt: figure out a way to best implement voice interaction into the context of Moe's Southwest Grill.
+As a part of our class, employees from the company Focus Brands came to us with a prompt: figure out a way to best implement voice interaction in the context of Moe's Southwest Grill.
 Since this was a very open-ended problem because of the facets of voice interaction that exist, our team had to find ways in which voice interaction would be useful to Moe's in a variety of contexts.

 Our team came up with Burrito Quest: a voice interaction storytelling game that is played on a device such as an Amazon Echo.
 This entertainment medium not only provides an interesting story, but also provides rewards points and the opportunitiy to win a free burrito upon completion of the game.
 This game would inspire interesting PR for Moe's because of this fun use of voice interaction technologies, as well as provide customers with great benefits.